This post may contain affiliate links.

 Fold each rectangle in half to mark a center line.
 Then you will fold each small square of the rectangle to the center to create an X shape.
 Repeat on both sides.

 Fold over, tucking in the sides to make it into a triangle.

 Next you will fold in all four corners like this:

 And now just two of them will be folded.
 These will be the front legs and the back legs of the frog.

 Flip the whole thing over and fold the top corners in to the center.

 Next you will fold and tuck in the back end.

-This is a frog, but if you want to make it jump, there are just a couple more steps!
+This is a frog, but if you want to make it a jumping frog, there are just a couple more steps!
 Fold the whole frog in half with the feet facing each other.

 The bottom half will now be folded inhale again.

-Flip it over and it is all done!
+Flip it over and your origami jumping frog is all done!